kolyaventuri/qs_spring/README.md

 ### Running Quantified self

-Quantified Self is an Express.JS app, and can therefore be run simply by using the `mvn spring-boot:run` command.
+Quantified Self is a Spring Boot application and can therefore be run simply by using the `mvn spring-boot:run` command.
 This will start the server on `localhost:3000`

 **Please run or deploy the [frontend service](https://github.com/kolyaventuri/qs_spring_fe) in order to interact with the application as an end user.**